Process AsciiDoc Using the CLI

 To invoke Asciidoctor from the CLI and convert an

 $ asciidoctor <asciidoc-file>

 This will use the built-in defaults for options and create a new file in the same directory as the input file, with the same base name, but with the

-You can output the usage for the
+--help option prints the usage statement for the

 $ asciidoctor --help